AngusFu/vue-function-api/README.md

 ## Notice

 1. **Value Unwraping** is is available yet.
+So you have to use `somethingReactive.value` `@click="somethingReactive.value++"` in your render function (or template).

 - value/computed: not supported
 - inject: not supported
 - state: partial support (not deep nested)

-2. Functional Components are not tested/supported yet.
+2. Functional Components are not supported yet.

+## Usage

+Just replace every `import Vue from 'vue'` in your files to `import Vue from 'vue-functional-api'`.

+Since `import Vue from 'vue'` also occurs in the es module bundle of this package, a webpack alias may not work.

+## API

+Take a look at [vue-functional-api/blob/master/src/index.js](https://github.com/AngusFu/vue-functional-api/blob/master/src/index.js)